 “I want to be your lover.
 I want to turn you on, turn you out.
 All night long make you shout.”

-I corrected my mistake at some point later in the 90s when I started digging deeper into Prince’s back catalog but it still took years before I could appreciate the slow burner tracks such as “It’s Gonna Be Lonely” & “Still Waiting” or even appreciate “Sexy Dancer” for what it was (a pure disco track).
+I corrected my mistake at some point later in the 90s when I started digging deeper into Prince’s back catalog.
+However, it still took years before I could appreciate the slow-burner tracks such as “It’s Gonna Be Lonely” & “Still Waiting” or even appreciate “Sexy Dancer” for what it was (a pure disco track).
 Prince was still finding his way lyrically & thematically but with a sharper sense for what made a song a “hit” than on his debut.
-As a result, “Prince” hits higher highs than his debut but the themes of love & relationships still dominate the lyrical content.
-It’s an overall great next step for Prince and would provide him just enough clout for his next phase.
+As a result, Prince hits higher highs than his debut, but love & relationships still dominate the lyrical content.
+It’s an overall significant next step for Prince and would provide him just enough clout for his next phase.

-Track 2, “Why You Wanna Treat Me So Bad”, was the 2nd single released off “Prince” and is a more rock based R&B song that its predecessor.
-For whatever reason, “WYWTMSB” did not chart on the Hot 100 but it’s still remains a fan favorite for good reason.
+Track 2, “Why You Wanna Treat Me So Bad,” was the 2nd single released off Prince and is a more rock based R&B song that its predecessor.
+For whatever reason, it did not chart on the Hot 100, but it remains a fan favorite for a good reason.
 It’s an excellent song.
 The music video for this song is notable as the first to show Prince’s band of the era: Andre Cymone, Dez Dickerson, Bobby Z, Matt “Dr.” Fink, & Gayle Chapman.

-Track 3, “Sexy Dancer”, is nothing but a good time.
-Its a song that was clearly meant for the club/disco as it’s lyrically simple yet musically adventurous.
+Track 3, “Sexy Dancer,” is nothing but a good time.
+It’s a song meant for the club/disco as it’s lyrically simple yet musically adventurous.
 The best part, for me, is the piano jam towards the end of the track.

-Track 4, “When We’re Dancing Close and Slow”, is the side 1 closer but also a strange and dirty song hidden as a pretty piano ballad on the surface.
-It’s musically less straightforward than one might expect due to the odd sound effects Prince used as well as the “ooh-oohs” vocal melodies he creates towards the end of the song.
+Track 4, “When We’re Dancing Close and Slow,” is the side one closer but also a strange and dirty song hidden as a pretty piano ballad on the surface.
+It’s musically less straightforward than one might expect due to the odd sound effects Prince used and the “ooh-oohs” vocal melodies he creates towards the end of the song.

-Track 5, “With You”, is the side 2 opener on the LP version.
-Its a slow jam tailor made for junior proms.
-With You is the least musically and lyrically interesting song on the album but it’s still a decent listen.
+Track 5, “With You,” is the side two opener on the LP version.
+It’s a slow jam tailor-made for junior proms.
+With You is the least musically and lyrically exciting song on the album but it’s still a decent listen.
 Just not super memorable.

-Track 7, “Still Waiting”, was the 3rd and final single released from the LP.
-It has a pseudo-country feel to it, which makes it more interesting that it deserves to be.
-Definitely not an obvious choice for a single but “Still Waiting” is a solid ballad intended to show Prince’s range.
+Track 7, “Still Waiting,” was the 3rd and final single released from the LP.
+It has a pseudo-country feel to it, which makes it more interesting than it deserves to be.
+Not an obvious choice for a single, but “Still Waiting” is a solid ballad intended to show Prince’s range.

-Track 8, “I Feel For You”, is one of Prince’s most beloved non-singles of all time.
-Its a buoyant track with killer vocals, lyrics and keyboard riffs.
-Of course everyone knows the Chaka Khan version released in 1984, but no one should sleep on the original.
+Track 8, “I Feel For You” is one of Prince’s most beloved non-singles of all time.
+It’s an upbeat track with killer vocals, lyrics, and keyboard riffs.
+Of course, everyone knows the Chaka Khan version released in 1984, but no one should sleep on the original.

 5. “Bambi’s” rock strut